 Mary Webster is a paralegal in the firm of Briggs and Morgan, Professional Association.
-Working with the Public Finance section, she assists attorneys primarily in the areas of public and private facilities financing.
+Working with the Finance & Restructuring section and the Public Finance group, she assists attorneys primarily in the areas of public and private facilities financing.

 As a former public finance investment banker, her experience allows her to assist a variety of clients and fiscal consultants and to work closely with attorneys all bond and note financings.

 She is experienced in a wide range of public finance transactions utilizing both taxable and tax-exempt structures, including general obligation bonds and notes, water and electric utility revenue bonds, lease financings, industrial development revenue bonds, exempt facility bonds, housing bonds, tax increment, bond anticipation notes, tax and revenue anticipation notes, and current and advance refundings.